 Coalition for Efficiency (CfE) is a small, lean and highly collaborative organisation devoted to helping other social sector organisations become more efficient and effective.
 All projects are delivered in partnership with like-minded organisations and seek to help organisations focus on their mission and maximise their potential.

 CfE allows other parties to adapt, develop and use any ideas and material produced by us.
 We partner with other organisations that are aligned to our charitable mission and actively encourage organisations to take ownership of and scale up our projects.
 We seek not to compete with anyone working in the same space and we are open to collaborate or provide assistance where needed.

-Our partners over the years include Volunteering Matters, the Bulldog Trust, City Philanthropy, Charity Finance Group, ICAEW, Garfield Weston Foundation, Esmée Fairbairn Foundation, the Do-It Trust, Good People, DataKind UK and Team London.
+Other partners over the years include City Philanthropy, Charity Finance Group, ICAEW, Garfield Weston Foundation, Esmée Fairbairn Foundation, the Do-It Trust, Good People and the Cranfield Trust.

 Brian Smouha started working in the City over fifty years ago and founded the Coalition for Efficiency in 2010 after attending a workshop run by The Institute for Philanthropy.
 He is a qualified accountant and was a Partner in Deloitte & Touche from 1970 until his retirement in 2001.
 During that time he established the specialist Financial Institutions Group, led the liquidation of BCCI, and from 1997 to 2001 led the Deloitte & Touche audit of the World Bank.
 He is currently a trustee of The Bulldog Trust, Volunteering Matters and has a portfolio of other pro bono commitments.
 Brian was the founding chair of GuideStar UK and a founding trustee of The Institute for Philanthropy.